Joshaw-k/Smart-Contract-Security-Audit/README.md

 # Smart Contract Security Audit Report

-This repository contains the audit report of the `StorageVictim` smart contract, along with the corrected and updated version of the contract, `StorageSecured`
+This repository contains the audit report of the `Insecured` smart contract, along with the corrected and updated version of the contract, `Secured`

 ## Table of Contents